jacekolszak/messagic/README.md

 Use case
 ========

 + I use this project myself in a computer game which can be played in the browser or downloaded as a desktop application.
-Different transport protocols are used for different client - web client uses websockets, desktop client uses standard I/O.
+Different transport protocols are used for different clients - web client uses websockets, desktop client uses standard I/O.